 ------------------------------------------------------------------------------------------------------

-Much Ado About Coronary Artery Disease & Heart Attack: Myth and Realities of Cause, Cure and Prevention and ‘Coronary Artery Disease and Heart Attack: A Demystifying Perspective for A Common Man’ Bhalani Publishing House, 2017 Rs 311 (Paperback)
+Manu Kothari and Lopa Mehta.
+Much Ado About Coronary Artery Disease & Heart Attack: Myth and Realities of Cause, Cure and PreventionMumbai: Bhalani Publishing House, 2017.
+Rs 551, ISBN-10: 9381496439

+Manu Kothari and Lopa Mehta.Coronary Artery Disease and Heart Attack: A Demystifying Perspective for A Common Man’ Mumbai: Bhalani Publishing House, 2017 Rs 311 (Paperback) ISBN-10: 9381496447

-This treatise is the outcome of about four decades of research, studies and deliberations on the subject by the authors.
-Long known for their unorthodox outlook and background as erudite teachers of medical science, the authors have maintained their usual lucid, illuminating and yet thought-provoking style of explaining the grammar of the coronaries and heart attack in the present work.
-They have questioned the conventional wisdom of interfering with the coronary system in order to set the circulation right, one of the cherished ideas of certainties of modern medicine.
+These books are the outcome of about four decades of researchand deliberation on the subject by the authors.
+Long known for their unorthodox outlook and background as erudite teachers and retired heads of the department of Anatomy at Mumbai’s GS Medical College, the authors have maintained their usual lucid, illuminating and yet thought-provoking style of explaining the grammar of the coronaries and heart attack in the present work.
+They have questioned the conventional wisdom of interfering with the coronary system in order to set the circulation right, one of the cherished certainties of modern medicine.
 They have clearly asserted that such ideas are based largely on false premises.

 Modern medicine relies on solid evidence.
 Evidence makes rules.
-Manu Kothari and Lopa Mehta have first explained elaborately the basic anatomy and physiology of the coronary system, and then showedn that the conventional rules governing the cardiac sciences are riddled with loopholes.
-The loopholes, however, were shown by James Bryan Herrick long back in 1912 (in Journal of American Medical Association) and also by J. Willis Hurst in 1983.
+Manu Kothari and Lopa Mehta have first explained elaborately the basic anatomy and physiology of the coronary system, and then shown that the conventional rules governing the cardiac sciences are riddled with loopholes.
+The loopholes, however, were shown by James Bryan Herrick much earlier in 1912 (in Journal of American Medical Association) and also by J. Willis Hurst in 1983.
 Petr Skrabanek and James McCormick also raised relevant questions on coronary heart disease in The Lancet in 1988.
-Very recently also, in the Editor’s Note (‘Overuse of Percutaneous Coronary Interventions’), published on January 16, 2018, in Journal of American Medical Association, it is clearly reasserted that coronary interventions neither benefit in reducing symptoms nor improve the quality of life, when compared with a placebo procedure.
+Very recently, in the Editor’s Note (‘Overuse of Percutaneous Coronary Interventions’), published on January 16, 2018, in Journal of American Medical Association, it is clearly reasserted that coronary interventions neither benefit in reducing symptoms nor improve the quality of life, when compared with a placebo procedure.

 This is the most pertinent point the authors have brought forth.
-They have explained the reasons of failure of such interventionist philosophy, and stressed that even in a broader perspective, it fails to prevent ‘untimely’ death.
-While explaining it the authors have taken recourse to a holistic philosophical outlook that teaches that Death has its own mathematics, governed by Pascalian probabilities, and thus, it simply disregards our pious methods of prevention, diagnosis and treatment of intrinsic diseases.
-The authors have discussed these issues as intellectual mavericks using their wry humour and cheerfulness as usual.
-Their biophilosophical outlook may immensely enlighten modern surgeons, physicians, anaesthesiologists as well as those lay persons who are really worried and anxious about ischaemic heart disease (IHD).
+They have explained the reasons for the failure of such an interventionist philosophy, and stressed that even with a broader perspective, it fails to prevent “untimely” death.
+While explaining it, the authors have taken recourse to a holistic philosophical outlook that teaches that Death has its own mathematics, governed by Pascalian probabilities, and thus, it simply disregards our pious methods of prevention, diagnosis and treatment of intrinsic diseases.
+The authors have discussed these issues as intellectual mavericks with their usual wry humour and cheerfulness.
+Their biophilosophical outlook may immensely enlighten modern surgeons, physicians, anaesthesiologists, as well as those lay persons who are really anxious about ischaemic heart disease

-Having thus gained an insight, the readers are destined to rethink that the aggressive approach to the coronaries in order to change their grammar will ever remain a will-o’-the-wisp.
+Having thus gained an insight, the readers are obliged to reconsider the aggressive approach to changing the grammar of the coronaries, which will ever remain a will-o’-the-wisp.
 This is because blocks do not produce cardiac dysfunctions; it may simply be the other way around.
 This reminds us of a Heisenbergian aphorism that the very act of observing may alter what is being observed.
 In this way the authors have indeed made an epistemic break with the conventional stance of modern medicine.
-These ideas will certainly raise some common and relevant questions in the minds of the readers.
+These ideas will certainly raise some common and relevant questions in the minds of readers.
 The authors have also addressed them most lucidly.
-It is not surprising, therefore, that the authors will assert that ‘the so-called Coronary Artery Disease (CAD) is a vertebrate feature, a part of ageing and one’s biological trajectory; unrelated to any cause, having no cure, and not keen on causing death’.
+It is not surprising, therefore, that the authors assert that ‘the so-called Coronary Artery Disease (CAD) is a vertebrate feature, a part of ageing and one’s biological trajectory; unrelated to any cause, having no cure, and not keen on causing death’.